-It is understood the schoolboy, a keen canoeist and a member of Peterhead Canoe Club, had been climbing on the cliffs when he fell into a deep gully.
+It is understood that the schoolboy, a keen canoeist and a member of Peterhead Canoe Club, had been climbing on the cliffs when fell into a deep gully.

-Members of Cameron’s family and friends were among those who posted tributes to him on social networking sites.
+Members of Cameron’s family and friends were amongst those who posted tributes to him on social networking sites.

-His aunt, Caroline, said on Facebook: “RIP Cameron Scott Smithies you were the best nephew and taken from us far to soon rest easy now xxxx.”
+His aunt, Caroline, posted on Facebook: “RIP Cameron Scott Smithies you were the best nephew and taken from us far to soon rest easy now xxxx.”

-Daryn Hubbucks, the chairman of Peterhead Canoe Club, posted: “Cameron was a cheeky wee monkey with a big heart and zest for life.
+Daryn Hubbucks, the chairman of Petered Canoe Club, posted: “Cameron was a cheeky wee monkey with a big heart and zest for life.
 He was just starting out in life and getting his kayak feet.
-Cameron was just up for anything … he would be 16 on Thursday.”
+Cameron was just well up for anything. ..
+Cameron would be 16 on Thursday. “

-Cameron was a pupil at Ellon Academy and Tim McKay, the secondary school’s headteacher said: “Cameron was a happy boy with a wide circle of friends.
+Cameron was a pupil at Ellon Academy, Tim McKay, the secondary’s head teacher said today: “Cameron was a happy boy with a wide circle of friends.
 He was very popular, enjoying lots of banter with his classmates.”

 He added: “Cameron worked hard in all his studies but particularly enjoyed the more practical subjects at school.
 He had decided to stay on next year before taking up an apprenticeship after that.

 “Staff and pupils are devastated by his death, he will be missed by us all.
 Pupils will be offered support from the school counsellors and others as appropriate.”

 His aunt Caroline added: “He was the best nephew whose smile and laugh could light up a room.”